saurabh-1907/Edu/README.md

 It is designed for easy integration into educational platforms or mapping applications.

 ---
-Please note that on the forst request it may take  sec to a minute because of free tier
+Please note that on the first request it may take 50 sec to a minute because of free tier
 ## 🚀 Base URL
 ```bash
 https://edu-m3yi.onrender.com/api